psycopg/psycopg/docs/api/connections.rst

     .. rubric:: Checking and configuring the connection state

+    .. autoattribute:: pgconn

+        The `~pq.PGconn` libpq connection wrapper underlying the `!Connection`.

+        It can be used to send low level commands to PostgreSQL and access to features not currently wrapped by Psycopg.

+    .. autoattribute:: info

     .. autoattribute:: client_encoding

         The property is writable for sync connections, read-only for async